pahuldeep/Reinforcement-Learning/README.md

 ### Prerequisites

-Ensure you have development dependencies installed.
+Ensure you have dependencies installed.
 You can download it from source sites.

 ### Installation